Reported sexual assaults in US military up 13%

 And on Thursday the Pentagon chief sent a DOD-wide memo calling on officials to “redouble efforts to address sexual assault in the military,” Foster said.

-The effort will include “fielding a new full-time and specialized prevention workforce to get to the left of these incidents and stop these crimes before they occur,” she added.
+The effort will include “fielding a new full time and specialized prevention workforce to get to the left of these incidents and stop these crimes before they occur,” Foster said.